AdobeDocs/workfront.en/help/reports-and-dashboards/reports/custom-view-filter-grouping-samples/group-chart-report-multi-select-custom-field.md

  <li value="2">Click<span class="bold"> Add a Field</span>, then <span class="bold">Calculated</span> to add the multi-select custom field to the form.</li>
  <li value="3">In the <span class="bold">Label</span> box, name the new calculated field to indicate that it references the multi-select custom field.<br>For example: "Calculated Multi-select Field."</li>
  <li value="4">In the <span class="bold">Calculation</span> box, enter the following code:<br><pre>{DE:Multi-select Custom Field}</pre><note type="important">
-   Replace "Multi-select Custom Field" with the actual name of your multi-select custom field, as it appears in
+   Replace "Multi-select Custom Field" with the actual name of your multi-select custom field, as it appears in Workfront.
-   <span>Workfront</span>.
   </note><br><img src="assets/calculated-multi-select-custom-field-350x201.png" style="width: 350;height: 201;"><br></li>
  <li value="5">(Optional) If the multi-select custom field is already on this form and if this form is already attached to objects, enable the <span class="bold">Update previous calculations</span>&nbsp;option.<br>This ensures that the new field is automatically populated with the value from the multi-select custom field as it is added to the forms attached to the objects already.</li>
  <li value="6">Click <span class="bold">Done</span>.</li>